Heikki Mikkola: Racing roots

 Mikkola first became involved in motorcycling through his childhood friend Martti Pesonen, who later competed internationally in Grand Prix road racing.
 In 1963, Pesonen loaned his Greeves motorcycle to Mikkola so that he could enter his first race in which he crashed entering the first corner but, recovered to finish in sixth place.
 The motocross courses near his hometown were constructed in sandy soil which, are known to be some of the hardest courses to ride because of the strength-sapping efforts needed to ride over the soft terrain.
 Learning to ride on sand tracks allowed Mikkola to develop impressive physical stamina.
 When Pesonen bought a new motorcycle in 1963, he sold his old Greeves to Mikkola.

 Mikkola began racing motocross in 1964 and won the Finnish Junior Championship in the first year riding a Husqvarna.
 He also competed in motorcycle ice racing alongside Pesonen as well as Jarno Saarinen and Teuvo Länsivuori.
-In 1965 He finished fourth in the 250cc Finnish ice racing championship, behind Saarinen, Länsivuori and Pesonen.
+In 1965 he finished fourth in the 250cc Finnish ice racing championship, behind Saarinen, Länsivuori and Pesonen.
 He entered the Finnish army in 1965 and served for ten months as a tank mechanic.

 Mikkola competed in the Senior class in 1965 but suffered a broken wrist.
 In 1966 he finished third in the 250cc Finnish ice racing championship, behind Länsivuori and Pesonen.
-He finished the 1966 Senior motocross championship in third place and won the Finnish junior enduro championship but, his wrist injury seemed slow to heal.
-Mikkola contemplated ending his motocross racing career and starting a garage business with a friend however, exercises developed by a weight lifter helped his wrist heal so that he was able to race again.
+He finished the 1966 Senior motocross championship in third place and won the Finnish junior enduro championship.
+He also entered his first world championship race in the 1966 250cc Finnish Grand Prix where he finished the first moto in 13th place.
+His wrist injury seemed slow to heal and, Mikkola contemplated ending his motocross racing career and starting an auto repair garage with a friend however, exercises developed by a weight lifter helped his wrist heal so that he was able to race again.